celo-org/optics-monorepo/README.md

 then passes its messages over the channel.
 Once a channel is established, any application on the chain can use it to send messages to any other chain.

-Comoared to IBC and PoS light client based cross-chain communication, Optics has weaker security guarantees, and a longer latency period.
+Compared to IBC and PoS light client based cross-chain communication, Optics has weaker security guarantees, and a longer latency period.
 However, Optics may be implemented on any smart contract chain, with no bespoke light client engineering.
 Because it does not run a light client, Optics does not spend